Tom Jolliffe takes a look at some low budget Die Hard clones…

 Not only do you get Die Hard at a Swimming Pool in Albert Pyun’s Blast (1997), but you also get Die Hard on an Oil Rig in Anthony Hickox’s Blast (2004).

 Pyu’ns film has a humble janitor having to take up the mantle of would-be-Willis (played by Linden Ashby).
 Despite the lack of budget there’s plenty of style and energy in this one.
 Pyun had a knack for injecting a little flair into his films given just enough money and a bit of inspiration.
-Everything is further aided by the presence of Rutger Hauer.
+Everything is further aided by the presence of the late great Rutger Hauer.
 This isn’t a film many know off, but if you like the DH sub-genre it’s not too shabby.

 Hickox’s Blast isn’t quite as successful.
 The reluctant teaming of Eddie Griffin and Breckin Meyer (both of whom are more predominantly known for comedy, but play largely straight).
 Griffin as an action hero is unconvincing, as indeed is Meyer.
 That in theory could help, but in actuality, the turnaround from off duty beat cop, janitor, rock drummer or fireman, into world saver, needs to be convincing.
 Still the presence of Vinnie Jones, playing Vinnie Jones adds suitably hiss worthy villainy to the mix and there’s some nice set pieces too.
 It all benefits from solid direction from Hickox, who’s always been effective at constructing a decent visual, but never had much luck in his attempts to branch out from cult-horror.